 Hormone System Protects Men/Puts Women at Risk for ME/CFS

 It turns out that the male hypogonadal axis protects men from having low cortisol.
-(In fact the model, as it exists now, suggests men should never enter into a steady state of low cortisol.)
+(In fact, the model, as it exists now, suggests men should never enter into a steady state of low cortisol.)
 High estrogen levels, on the other hand, were able to push women into a low cortisol state during some types of HPA axis activity.
-(If I understand this correctly, the high estrogen is not the problem; the problems lies in a feed forward process involving glucocorticoid receptors.)
+(If I understand this correctly, the high estrogen is not the problem; the problem lies in a feed-forward process involving glucocorticoid receptors.)

 The immune system both regulates and is regulated by the HPA axis.
 Cytokines produced by the innate immune system (which is activated in ME/CFS) and by T-cells activate the HPA axis.
 Cortisol, on the other hand, reduces innate immune system activity and inflammation.
 (The low cortisol found in ME/CFS may therefore lead to inflammation.)